guilhermerera/social-media-dashboard-app/README.md

-# This is a Work in Progress
+⚠️ This is a Work in Progress
 ## I'm studying ReactJS and SASS/SCSS in this project.

 # 📖 What I Wanna Learn
 How to use ReactJS to create a page that can be completely dinamic, thinking OOP, using grid, flex box and responsiveness best practices.
-How to properly organize my CSS in more than one file, separating what was meant to be structure and whats styling, so I can easily change the dark/light theme, while building those CSS files with SASS.
+How to set up and implement a theme color changer, wich I'm working on right now.

 <br>